 There we are, the bikes packed and all our friends and family around us.
 It feels strange to leave for such a long time.
-This way you really find out what you have and will miss here.
+Now we really find out what we have and will miss here.
 Friends, family and colleagues.
-Thank you all for the reactions, postcards and best wishes!
-The first few days we cannot really get used to the idea.
+Thank you all for your comments, postcards and best wishes!
+The first few days we can’t really get used to the idea.
 It feels like we are going back home soon.
 There is still such a long way ahead and it feels unreal.
 After a few days it get’s better and we get used to this way of life.
-This allows us to enjoy cycling and traveling every day a bit more.
+This allows us to enjoy cycling and traveling every day a bit more!

 The cycling is becomes easier day by day.
 We notice that we become a bit stronger.
 Although there is more snow on the paths and we have cold feet.
 Sometimes we walk or run a bit to warm up.
 After a break it takes us half an hour to get our body temperature back to normal.
 The surroundings are also becoming more beautiful and we come across more hills and mountains.
 We mainly cycle along cycle-paths or quiet roads without traffic, past small villages with old timbered houses.